philosophydan/philosophydan.github.io/CSPL.md

 ## Members

 <img src="http://www.danieljsinger.com/images/mephoto.png" style="width: 150px; float: left; margin: 0px 15px 15px 0px;" />
-**Prof. Daniel J. Singer** is an Assistant Professor of Philosophy at the University of Pennsylvania.
+**Prof. Daniel J. Singer** is an Associate Professor of Philosophy at the University of Pennsylvania.
 His primary research revolves around two questions in epistemology and metaethics, namely (1) how and why epistemic norms apply to us, and (2) how epistemic norms change when we look at groups rather than individuals.
 You can learn more about his [research here](http://www.danieljsinger.com/research/) and see his [CV here](http://www.danieljsinger.com/cv/).

 <br style="clear:both" />